oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/install.operator.ocishell.md

 Checking out files: 100% (8396/8396), done.
 ```
 #### Prepare the environment ####
 In order to use Helm to install and manage the operator, you need to ensure that the service account has the `cluster-admin` role.
-The default would be `default` in namespace `kube-system`.
+The default is `default` in namespace `kube-system`.
 You can give that service
 account the necessary permissions with this command:

 ```bash